 One of the best things to ever happen to me was when I was rear-ended eleven years ago by a taxi on November 29th 1999.
 My body began giving me signals that I couldn’t ignore.
 In countless ways, my body kept saying ‘Go to the gym.
 Strengthen your neck and back muscles’.
-When my chiropractor said the same thing, my procrastination came to an end.
+When Dr. Wiggins said the same thing, my procrastination came to an end.
 Being assigned to a personal fitness trainer by ICBC, our insurance company, turned the gymnastic equipment from an unfathomable mystery into a set of helpful tools.

 One of the weaknesses of my past ‘get fit’ experiences was that I tended to do too much in a short period.
 The result was usually that I would injure myself and end up being less than enthusiastic about ‘getting back on board’.
 I remember a period when I jogged a mile and a half every day, but didn’t pace myself enough.
 Hobbling up the stairs can be very humbling for a dedicated jogger!

 What has worked for me is that my personal trainer gave me a set of gradually increasing gymnastic exercises that avoided reinjuring me.
 With my neck and shoulder pain significantly reduced, I look forward to going to the local gym.
 I have learnt that my body is the temple of the Holy Spirit, and that I need to do my part in rebuilding that temple.